Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Long Bow.md

   - Long +0
   - Extreme* -2
 ---
-Longer than a [[self bow]], the long bow is harder to pull and offers considerably more power.
+Longer than a [[Self Bow]], the long bow is harder to pull and offers considerably more power.